The two out of three property in ind-categories and a convenient model category of spaces: Criteria for the two out of three property

 \section{Criteria for the two out of three property}

-In this section we prove our main results of this paper, namely, we prove theorems giving sufficient conditions for the admissibility of a weak cofibration category.
-In the end of this section we give an application to the weak cofibration category of compact metrizable spaces.
+In this section we prove our main results of this paper, namely, we prove theorems giving sufficient conditions on a weak cofibration category that insure its ind-admissibility.
+In the first subsection we prove two preliminary criteria for ind-admissibility (Theorems \ref{t:admiss_iff} and \ref{t:main}), and in the second we prove our main result (Theorem \ref{t:main2}).